Marietta (Wetzel) Conrad was born on Dec. 11, 1823, the daughter of Johan "Peter" and Anna Margaretha (Gaumer) Wetzel.

 He was joined in holy matrimony with Priscilla Krauss (June 21, 1857-1926), daughter of Henry and Christiana (Schultz) Krauss.
 They made a home in Pennsburg, Montgomery County, PA.

-The couple bore these offspring -- John Conrad, Harvey Conrad, Charles Conrad, Martha Fegley, Ella Zern and Christianna Moyer Roth.
+The couple bore these offspring -- John Conrad, Harvey Conrad, Charles Conrad, Martha Fegley, Ella Zern and Christianna Ziegler Moyer Roth.

 Sadly, burdened for two years with chronic kidney disease, the 69-year-old Priscilla was swept away by death on June 6, 1926.
 Funeral services were held in the Conrad residence and in the Pennsburg Reformed Church, with burial following in the church graveyeard.
 An obituary published in the Allentown Morning Call noted that among her survivors were her sisters Mrs. Samuel Radeliff of Schwenksville, Mrs. Jacob Wagner of Lansdale and Mrs. Susan Jacob of Zionsville.

 Charles outlived his bride by eight years.
-Stricken with prostate cancer, the widowed, 77-year-old Charles passed away on July 8, 1934.
+Stricken with prostate cancer, the widowed, 77-year-old he passed away on July 8, 1934.
 His remains were placed into repose in Pennsburg Reformed Church Cemetery.
 An obituary appeared in the Pottstown (PA) Mercury.
 Elmer Fegley of Pennsburg was the informant for the Pennsylvania death certificate.

-Son John M. Conrad (1881-1965) was born on Nov.
+Son John Mahlon Conrad (1881-1965) was born on Nov.
 4, 1881.
 He married Catherine "Katie" Welker (June 12, 1884-1928), daughter of Hiram and Maria (Druckenmiller) Welke of Pennsburgr.
 They were longtime farmers.
-Their children were Ida Roeder (Rader), Emma C. Pfrommer, Sallie Mumbauer and Stanley J. Conrad.
+Their children were John V. Conrad, Ida Roeder (Rader), Emma C. Pfrommer, Sallie Mumbauer and Stanley J. Conrad.
 They lived in Pennsburg, Upper Hanover Township for years.
 The family was cleaved apart on Aug.
 13, 1928 when the 44-year-old Katie, suffering from cirrhosis of the liver and lung and heart failure, died in Allentown Hospital.
 Interment was in Pennsburg Reformed Church Cemetery.
 Further heartache blanketed this family eight years later when 26-year-old married daughter Sallie Conrad died on Aug.
 27, 1936.
 Their home in the 1960s was in Red Hill Hotel, Red Hill, Montgomery County.
 At the age of 84, he suffered a heart attack and passed away in the hotel three days after Christmas 1965.
 Burial was in New Goshenhoppen Cemetery in East Greenville.
 Son Stanley signed the death certificate.